 You can take a look at results after you implement Target CPA both at the campaign and Shared Library level.
 I recommend looking at it from an account perspective in the Shared Library.
 Usually, you’ll want to review results after about 30 days before you start drawing any conclusions.
 Additionally, once you’ve run your campaigns, you can review your performance using Google’s Target CPA Simulator tool, which tells you how you could have performed if you had set different CPA targets.

-A recent case study from AdShark Marketing showed a significant increase in conversions and lower costs for a B2C ecommerce brand after implementing Target CPA.
+A recent case study from AdShark Marketing showed a significant increase in conversion rate and lower cost for a B2C ecommerce brand after implementing Target CPA.
 Performance will be dependent on may factors such as product, profit margin and demand.
 Overall, I would deploy this strategy on campaigns with high conversion volumes and firm CPA/CPL targets.

 If you have had any experience or thoughts on using Target CPA, please feel free to comment below.